Whitney has extensive domestic animal husbandry experience and has cared for various species.

-Cats just can't eat everything that we do, and sometimes it can be hard to figure out what it safe without having a list of dangerous foods.
-Well, below you'll find a list of foods and drinks that you should not let your cat have.
-Keep in mind moderation is sometimes the ideal key, but in most cases, it's safer to just avoid letting your cat get into the tuna, even though he loves his tuna flavored cat food.
+Cats just can't eat everything that we do, and it can be hard to figure out what is safe without having a list of dangerous foods.
+Well, below, you'll find a list of foods and drinks that you should not let your cat have.
+Keep in mind moderation is the ideal key, but in most cases, it's safer to just avoid letting your cat get into the tuna, even though he loves his tuna flavored cat food.

 Just remember that even if your cat is a picky eater and he loves to eat the fat trimmings from your meat, that doesn't mean that it is good for him to eat.
 It is important that you know what you shouldn't feed your cat, so that you know what to watch out for.

 Make sure everyone in the house is aware of what not to feed that cat.

 - Alcohol: Never feed your cat any drink that contains alcohol, whether that's beer, wine, liquor, or even foods (such as the chocolates with a drop of champagne in them).
 Alcohol will affect your cat's brain and liver the same way it'll affect yours, but it'll take much less to do its damage.
 You'll find that just two teaspoons of whiskey can put a five-pound cat in a coma, and if you give the same cat three total teaspoons, it could kill him.

 - Candy and Gum: Anything that is sweetened with xylitol should not be given to your cat.
 This can include anything from candy, gum, toothpaste, baked goods, and even some diet foods.
 The xylitol can cause the body to increase the insulin that's circulating in the body, which can cause the cat's blood sugar to drop, which can lead to liver failure.
 Watch for vomiting, lethargy, and loss of coordination—you may also notice seizures, as well.
 It only takes a matter of days for liver failure to set in.